 Most hot tubs will require 4 wires being two hot wires, one neutral wire and one ground wire.
 The most common voltage requirement is 240 volts and most will need a 50 amp circuit.
 Some hot tubs have load requirements of up to 60 amps and others require only 30 amps or 40 amps.

 When wiring a hot tub, it is extremely important to correctly size the circuit breaker for the required amperage.
-The electrical wires should also be sized in accordance with the manufacturer’s recommendations and local electrical codes.
+The wires should also be sized in accordance with the manufacturer’s recommendations and local electrical codes.
 All circuits (no matter what the size is) require wiring your hot tub to a GFCI circuit breaker.
 This is the law and it is there for your protection.
 Any wiring for a hot tub that is connected to a circuit breaker without GFCI protection exposes you to the possibility of electrocution and should never be done.
 Wiring hot tub circuit breakers is a little different than regular breakers.
-See the attached hot tub GFCI circuit breaker diagram for more details.
+See the attached 4 wire hot tub electrical wiring diagram to a GFCI circuit breaker diagram for more details.

-The electrical cost associated with your spa or jacuzzi installation will be greatly impacted by the distance that your spa or jacuzzi is located from your main electrical panel.
-An electrical installation that is reasonable close to the main panel would require less wire, conduit and labor than an installation going to a panel that is on the other side of your home and thus cost less.
+The cost associated with your spa, jacuzzi or hot tub electric installation will be greatly impacted by the distance that it is from your main circuit breaker panel.
+A hot tub electric installation that is reasonable close to the main panel would require less wire, conduit and labor than an installation going to a panel that is on the other side of your home and thus cost less.

 There are three primary methods used for wiring up a hot tub and many installations will incorporate a mixture of two or all three to save you money.